The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 Fortunately we have experts involved.
 Experts who spent years in school (and hundreds of thousands of dollars) studying healthcare so they could work in the field.

-We call them “doctors” (or sometimes “nurses”), and almost every single healthcare event we are involved in (barring emergencies…) starts with a visit to one.
+We call them “doctors” (and “nurses”), and almost every single healthcare event we are involved in (barring emergencies…) starts with a visit to one.

 That visit largely ends with a diagnosis, or possibly a need to do further testing.

-Certainly there are cases where a doctor might be stumped, but they’re rare and likely never related to serious ailments.
-Usually if the doctor can’t figure it out, he’ll order some tests or procedures to get more data.
+Certainly there are cases where a doctor might be stumped, but they’re rare, and if the doctor can’t figure it out, he’ll order some tests or procedures to get more data.

 In my case, being a person in his 50’s, I have some aches and pains.
 Last time I went to the doctor I complained of a bit of pain in my shoulder.